satismeter/satismeter-ios/ManualInstallation/README.md

 ## Requirements
  - iOS 7.1+
 ## Installation
 This build is ready to test and use.
-Move to your project->Project Navigator window and Drag and Drop 'SDK' folder.
+Move to your project->Project Navigator window and Drag and Drop [SatisMeter](SatisMeter/) folder.
 Make sure that 'Copy items if needed' is checked.
 ![Screenshot](https://raw.githubusercontent.com/satismeter/satismeter-ios/master/Images/Copy.png)
 ## Important
 In your project, move to Build Settings and setup 'Other Linked Flags' with the following string: